 The standard armor for law enforcement officers comes in the form of soft armor that is designed to protect against the most common threat, pistol rounds.
-The rifle threat is less common compared to pistols.
+A rifle threat is less common compared to pistols but certainly exists.
 However, officers can come in contact with suspect(s) armed with more powerful weapons that will defeat traditional level II and IIIA soft armor.
 Rifle plates in outer carriers are available but aren’t issued to the majority of officers nationwide — and they’re not always practical in any case.
 Safe Life Defense is one armor company working to mitigate those issues.

 FRAS from Safe Life Defense

-It is made up of 50% Dupont materials and 50% secret squirrel proprietary stuff.
-I was told that they test-fired it at all the possible angles without any penetration.
-That’s great that stops the round but how is the blunt force damage?
-They claim that a 5.56 impact feels lesser than a 9mm on a IIIA vest.
-The coverage is unmatched when it comes to rifle threat protection.
-The only area that isn’t covered is the shoulder straps.
-That is a huge improvement over rifle plates.
+It is made up of 50% Dupont materials and 50% some kinda proprietary stuff.
+Our intrepid reporter was told that they test-fired it at all the possible angles without any penetration.
+That’s great that it stops the round, he thought, but how is the blunt force damage?
+They claim that a 5.56 impact feels lesser than a 9mm on an IIIA vest.
+If true (and testing does seem to confirm it), that’s one helluva selling point.

-The Flexible Rifle Armor System is available now and MSRP is $1599.
-Law Enforcement Price is $1439.
+The Flexible Rifle Armor System is available for purchase if you can find it in stock.
 It is interchangeable with available concealable and outer carriers.

 To find some answers about buying armor, and to learn more about the SLD payment plan, check out their buyer’s guide.